MeshachAQ/FP20-Financial-Statements-Reporting-And-Analysis-May-2025/README.md

 ## Overview Of Actuals or Transactional Details Page
-This dashboard page, provides a comprehensive analysis of the company's financial transactions, focusing on overall revenue andexpenses trends, category breakdowns and key performance indicators.
+This dashboard page, provides a comprehensive analysis of the company's financial transactions, focusing on overall revenue and expenses trends, category breakdowns and key performance indicators.
 The company should focus on this to monitor the overall financial health, spot spending patterns, and identify opportunities for optimization across accounts and departments.

 ![image](https://github.com/user-attachments/assets/5c8c9b72-645f-4f13-873a-2a3a0374f010)